 How Much is The Morning After Pill?

 The cost of the morning after pill in Australia can vary depending on the specific brand and type you choose, as well as where you obtain it.
-Here’s a general guideline:
+As a general guideline, you should be able to source the morning after pill for between $20 and $60 in Australia.

 Keep in mind that prices may change over time and vary from one pharmacy to another.
 Additionally, if you have a healthcare provider prescribe emergency contraception, additional consultation fees may exist.